sahiliamsso/docs/source/admin-guide/saml.md

         - `nameIDFormat="urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress"`
      - How to create nameID in Gluu Server is available [here](https://gluu.org/docs/customize/attributes/#custom-nameid)

-### Test Asimba with SAML Proxy
+### Test SSO
-Here is a [quick video](https://youtu.be/YEyrOWJu0yo) to demonstrate how the SAML proxy SSO should work when properly configured.
-In this video the protected resource is located at: `https://sp.gluu.org/protected/print.py`.
-After initiating SSO, we are redirected to the SAML Proxy discovery page: `https://test.gluu.org`.
-From there we select `Nest` as our desired authentication server.
-After succesful authentication we are redirected to the proctected resource.
+Here is a [quick video](https://youtu.be/YEyrOWJu0yo) to demonstrate how SSO should look with everything properly configured.
+In this video the protected resource is `https://sp.gluu.org/protected/print.py`.
+When we try to access the page SSO is initiated and we are redirected to the SAML Proxy discovery page on `https://test.gluu.org`.
+From there we select `Nest` as our desired authentication server and get directed to `https://nest.gluu.org/oxAuth/login`.
+After logging in we are redirected to the proctected resource.

 * [Youtube Video Link](https://youtu.be/YEyrOWJu0yo)